Experience-Monks/orbit-controls/README.md

 - values are smoothed with damping
 - intuitive orbiting; roll is locked
 - modular and un-opinionated; can be used in any render engine
+- zooming with two-touch pinch

 Roadmap:

-- zoom on two-touch pinch
+- panning with two fingers / right mouse button

 Can be used with any camera abstraction that uses `position` and `direction` to form the view matrix, including ThreeJS, Babylon, stackgl, etc.

 Well-suited alongside [perspective-camera](https://github.com/Jam3/perspective-camera).

+> *Note:* This module is still in development.

 ## Example